unitaryfund/mitiq/docs/source/guide/lre-4-low-level.md

 **The first step** involves generating and executing layerwise noise-scaled quantum circuits.

-- The user provides a `QPROGRAM` i.e. a frontend supported quantum circuit .
+- The user provides a `QPROGRAM` i.e. a frontend supported quantum circuit.
 - Mitiq generates a set of layerwise noise-scaled circuits by applying unitary folding based on a set of pre-determined scale factor vectors.

-- The noise-scaled circuits are executed on the noisy backend obtaining a set of noisy expectation values.
+The noise-scaled circuits are then executed on a backend, obtaining a set of noisy expectation values.

 **The second step** involves inferring the error mitigated expectation value from the measured results through multivariate richardson extrapolation.